What is the Cincinnati Academy of Collaborative Professionals?

 Collaborative Law empowers spouses to dissolve their marriage with dignity.

 If your marriage is ending, you may feel overwhelmed.
 The Collaborative Process is a structured process that provides an alternative to court.
 The Collaborative Process offers you the opportunity to focus on what is important to you, your family and your future.

-What story will you tell about your divorce?
+What story will your children tell about your divorce?

 Ending a marriage is difficult.
 Why make this process harder than it has to be?
 There is a better way.
-It is called Collaborative Divorce and is built on the following principles…
+It is called Collaborative Law and is built on the following principles…

-Fundamental to Collaborative Divorce is the expectation that the parties will demonstrate mutual respect for each other, the professionals involved, and the process itself.
+Fundamental to Collaborative Law is the expectation that the parties will demonstrate mutual respect for each other, the professionals involved, and the process itself.

-You and your unique needs are at the center of the Collaborative Divorce process.
+You and your unique needs are at the center of the Collaborative Process.
 It requires your active involvement in shaping what your divorce settlement looks like.
-This is one of the most important and valuable aspects of Collaborative Divorce.
+This is one of the most important and valuable aspects of the Collaborative Process.
 You have the ability to think creatively in an effort to reach a satisfactory agreement for you, your spouse, and family.
 Why would you want to give a judge the power to make these life changing decisions for you?